9 Challenges in Machine Translation Post-Editing

 On paper, post-editing sounds like a clear, repeatable process.
 But every machine-translated file behaves differently.
 Quality fluctuates, expectations remain high, and turnaround times rarely slow down.
 Post-editors must make hundreds of micro-decisions on the go; what to fix, what to leave, and how far “good enough” really goes.
 And this is where certain challenges arise.

-As you read further, you will understand 9 such challenges.
-Let us know if you can relate to these.
-You can also join the conversation on LinkedIn to let us know if you would add anything more to this list.
+As you read further, you will learn about 9 such challenges.
+Join the conversation and let us know if you can relate to these and if you would add anything more to the list.

 1. Balancing Quality and Speed